gavinfielder/pft/README.md

  - `%a` (some tests exist in the `moul` block, but they are not rigorously tested with flag combinations like the other tests)

 ### Note on coverage for OS differences
+There are differences between printf(3) between systems.
+One common difference is the printing of null pointers--there can be others.

 ft\_printf is now being developed on other systems due to 42 working remotely as it deals with the Covid-19 pandemic.
-Moulinette tests your ft\_printf against what its system print\_f does.
+Moulinette tests your ft\_printf against its own system's printf.
 That makes the project system-dependent and since PFT uses the same testing method as moulinette, it will not be able to tell you if your ft\_printf will fail because you neglected to test on lab computers.
-One common difference is the printing of null pointers--there can be others.

 You must test on your lab's computers prior to submission.